andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 ### Compliance and tolerance

+Cool responses

-- Shape programming to fit regulations
+- Shape programming to fit regulations - 1541\_4.10 - purposely align goals to the broader objectives of the government
 - Align with government
 - Just follow rules
 - Partner with government